 Specialist funds focus on a wide variety of sectors.
-They help investors gain access to niche areas, which they might only have marginal exposure to through more generalist funds.
+They help investors access niche areas, although they should usually only account for a small portion of your portfolio.

 Specialist funds cover a broad range of themes, including:

-- Energy - which includes major oil & gas producers, such as BP, Exxon Mobil and Royal Dutch Shell, as well as much smaller exploration and production companies
+- Energy - including major oil & gas producers, like BP, Exxon Mobil and Royal Dutch Shell, as well as much smaller exploration and production companies

-- Infrastructure - these funds often invest in companies that own or operate infrastructure assets such as roads, railways or airports, or those that supply utilities such as water or power
+- Infrastructure - these funds often invest in companies that own or operate infrastructure projects such as roads, railways or airports, or those that supply utilities like water or power

 - Resources - funds that typically focus on companies that mine commodities, such as iron ore, gold, copper or diamonds.
-They may also invest in areas such as energy and agriculture
+They might also invest in areas such as energy and agriculture

-- Agriculture - provides exposure to companies that grow food commodities, such as corn, wheat or rice.
-Some funds provide broader exposure by investing in companies in the food production chain, such as fertiliser producers, distributors, or supermarkets
+- Agriculture - provides exposure to companies that grow food such as corn, wheat or rice.
+Some funds provide broader exposure by investing in companies in the food production chain like fertiliser producers, distributors, or supermarkets

 - Technology - funds focused on technology companies